Happy Go Lucky (Veronica Mars): Synopsis

-Aaron Echolls testifies in court and lies about the day of the murder.
+Aaron Echolls testifies in court and lies (while under oath) about the day of the murder.
 Veronica talks to Keith about her testimony.
 Gia (Krysten Ritter) invites Veronica to her house, and she agrees.
 Veronica bemoans her academic situation to Jackie (Tessa Thompson) and Wallace (Percy Daggs III).
-Weevil (Francis Capra) asks Veronica for help on his finals, but she denies him.
-Lucky (James Jordan) comes into the lunch area and starts shooting a gun.
-He points the gun at Jackie before "shooting" Wallace, although his gun has no bullets.
-A police officer appears and actually shoots Lucky in the back.
+Weevil (Francis Capra) asks Veronica for help on his finals, but she refuses, citing her own need to study for finals in order to win the Kane scholarship.
+Lucky (James Jordan) appears in the outdoor lunch area and starts shooting a gun.
+He points the gun at Jackie before "shooting" Wallace, although his gun has no live bullets, only blanks.
+A school security officer appears and actually shoots Lucky in the back.
 Woody answers the press's questions on the incident.
 Keith tells Veronica his plan to hack into Woody's email account, and Veronica says that she'll handle it when she's invited over.
 Logan visits Aaron in prison.
-At the Goodmans' house, Veronica hacks into the email account and reads an email that indicates that Woody molested several children.
+At the Goodmans' house, Veronica hacks into the email account and reads an email with an attachment that indicates that Woody molested several children.
+Woody walks in on her and threatens her.
+Later, Keith deduces that one voice in the recording has been edited out.

-Suddenly, Woody walks in on her and threatens her.
-Later, Keith deduces that one voice in the video has been edited out.
-Veronica testifies against Aaron in court, but her testimony is considered invalidated when they bring up Veronica's chlamydia.
-Leonard Lobo tells Sheriff Lamb that he was with Terrence at the time of the accident.
-Beaver fails to teach Weevil algebra before Mac takes over.
-Keith tells Woody to clear his house in response to a bomb threat and tells his finding that Woody is a molester, but Woody threatens him.
-Terrence is released, but Leonard appears and says that he fabricated his testimony to make Terrence indebted to him.
-Logan tells Veronica that Lucky acted weirdly in response to his time as a batboy for the sharks.
-Keith testifies in court, but he is also considered invalidated when he grabs the attorney.
+Veronica testifies against Aaron Echolls in court, but Echolls' defense counsel successfully impeaches her testimony by bringing up Veronica's chlamydia.
+Casino boss Leonard Lobo tells Sheriff Lamb that he was with Terrence at the time of the accident.
+Beaver tries and fails to teach Weevil algebra before Mac takes over.
+Keith tells Woody to clear his house in response to a bomb threat and tells him his finding that Woody is a molester, but Woody threatens him.
+Terrence is released, but Leonard appears at his door and says that he fabricated his testimony in order to make Terrence indebted to him.
+Logan tells Veronica that Lucky once acted weirdly in response to his time as a batboy for the Sharks.
+Keith testifies in court, but his credibility is undermined when he grabs the defense attorney during cross-examination.
 Beaver and Mac continue their education of Weevil.
-Veronica learns that Lucky's little league team was called the Sharks and that two of the boys who died in the bus crash were on the team.
+Veronica learns that Lucky's Little League team was also called the Sharks and that two of the boys who died in the bus crash were on the team.